uxlfoundation/oneAPI-spec/roadmap.rst

 - oneTBB

   - Integrate sources to the oneapi-spec repository
-  - Rework sections for general information, algorithms, memory allocation, synchronization, and timing
+  - Rework sections for general information, memory allocation, synchronization, and timing

 - oneVPL